piranha/solovyov.net/src/blog/2021/streaming.md

 1) It should be able to work from an AC adapter.
 Obviously, working using batteries and a charger is insanity, when it's a non-mobile working place.
 2) It should output so-called "clean HDMI".
 Which means that HDMI output should contain whatever camera sees but without all the technical information, which is present on a camera screen — like a shutter speed or a battery level.

-The second one just out-ruled my Fuji X-T1, because it outputs only recorded footage at the HDMI port.
-It was painful to realize, but I went to [OLX](https://www.olx.ua/) (it's a local classified site) and bought used Sony a5100 for $250.
+The second one just out-ruled my otherwise excellent Fuji X-T1, because it outputs only recorded footage at the HDMI port.
+It was painful to realize, but I went to a a local classified site and bought used Sony a5100 for $250.

 There are a few reasons why a5100:

 1) Sony's autofocus is the best on the market.
 2) The sensor is good enough.
-I looked at [dxomark](https://www.dxomark.com/sony-a5100-sensor-review-uncompromising-performance/) results and they are almost the same as much newer a6400 and a6600 results.
+I looked at [dxomark](https://www.dxomark.com/sony-a5100-sensor-review-uncompromising-performance/) results and they are almost the same as much newer a6400 and a6600 have.
 3) It has a flip-out screen which flips up 180° (sticking from the top of the camera).
 Excellent as a self-monitor, because it will work even if some of the components in the path fail.
 4) It's dirt cheap.
 It's an older model made for 6 years already.